Manojhankare/HackerRankSolutionsJava/README.md

 The solutions are organized into folders corresponding to different Java subdomains of problems on HackerRank, including:
 (some folders / solutions are maybe missing will update in future commits)(you can contribute as follow)

-1.Introduction
+1. Introduction
-2.Strings
+2. Strings
-3.BigNumber
+3. BigNumber
-4.Data Structures
+4. Data Structures (collection, Hashset...etc)
-5.Object Oriented Programming
+5. Object Oriented Programming
-6.Exception Handling
+6. Exception Handling
-7.Advanced
+7. Advanced

 ## Contributing